v-chat-sdk/vchat-v2-docs/docs/backend/intro.md

 5. create aws account and register new S3 bucket make sure to have this data

 - Follow this video for more info [Link](https://www.youtube.com/watch?v=NZElg91l_ms&t=585s)
+- after update you will need to update some policy
 - update this values inside the .env.*

 1. S3_ACCESS_KEY_ID="AKIA--------"